chaitalic16/chaitalic16/README.md

-👋 Greetings, I'm @chaitalic16.
-My expertise lies in SQL, PL/SQL, and Snowflake, complemented by a keen interest in cloud technologies.
+Greetings.
+I'm @chaitalic16.
+I launched my career as a Junior Software Developer at Sigmasoft Inc. in Bangalore, where I’ve developed a strong foundation in SQL, PL/SQL, Snowflake, Python, and AI-driven applications.
+I also have a keen interest in cloud technologies.

-🌱 I'm dedicated to continual learning and currently focusing on advancing my proficiency in these domains, as well as exploring emerging trends and tools within the cloud ecosystem.
+🌱 Committed to continual learning, I’m currently focusing on advancing my expertise in these areas, particularly exploring new tools and trends in AI and the cloud ecosystem.

-💼 I am open to collaboration opportunities aligned with my skill set.
-Whether it involves optimizing database performance, architecting robust data solutions, or leveraging cloud platforms for scalable applications, I'm eager to contribute to impactful projects.
+💼 I am open to collaboration opportunities that align with my skill set—optimizing database performance, developing AI-driven data solutions, architecting robust data pipelines, or leveraging cloud platforms for scalable applications.
+I’m passionate about contributing to impactful projects and driving meaningful outcomes.

-📫 If you're interested in exploring potential collaborations or discussing topics related to SQL, PL/SQL, Snowflake, or cloud technologies, feel free to reach out to me.
-I'm here to engage in meaningful professional exchanges and drive innovation together.
+📫 If you're interested in potential collaborations or engaging in discussions on SQL, PL/SQL, Snowflake, Python, AI, or cloud technologies, feel free to connect with me.
+I’m always eager to participate in professional exchanges and drive innovation together.